 Meet Our Guardians

-What are your earliest memories of keeping the land that prepared you for your work as a Guardian?
+You were a full-time trapper and outdoor guide before you became a Guardian.
+What are your earliest memories of keeping the land that prepared you for your work?

-What are your greatest concerns about the land and waters?
+What are your greatest concerns about the land, waters and animals?

 How can people in your community help you keep the land?